tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 ```
 mpirun thermal_conductivity --temperature_range 100 500 50
 ```
-Where you can specify the minimum, the maximum and the number of points.
+where you can specify the minimum, the maximum and the number of points.

 ## Study the convergence